Regeneration in humans: Lung

 Chronic obstructive pulmonary disease (COPD) is one of the most widespread health threats today.
 It affects 329 million people worldwide, which makes up nearly 5% of the global population.
 Having killed over 3 million people in 2012, COPD was the third greatest cause of death.
 Worse still, due to increasing smoking rates and the aging populations in many countries, the number of deaths as a result of COPD and other chronic lung diseases is predicted to continue increasing.
 Therefore, developments in the lung's capacity for regeneration is in high demand.

 It has been shown that bone marrow-derived cells could be the source of progenitor cells of multiple cell lineages, and a 2004 study suggested that one of these cell types was involved in lung regeneration.
 Therefore, a potential source of cells for lung regeneration has been found; however, due to advances in inducing stem cells and directing their differentiation, major progress in lung regeneration has consistently featured the use of patient-derived iPSCs and bioscaffolds.

 The extracellular matrix is the key to generating entire organs in vitro.
 It was found that by carefully removing the cells of an entire lung, a "footprint" is left behind that can guide cellular adhesion and differentiation if a population of lung epithelial cells and chondrocytes are added.
 This has serious applications in regenerative medicine, particularly as a 2012 study successfully purified a population of lung progenitor cells that were derived from embryonic stem cells.
 These can then be used to re-cellularise a three-dimensional lung tissue scaffold.

-Indeed, in 2008, there was a successful clinical transplantation of a tissue-engineered trachea in a 30-year-old woman with end-stage bronchomalacia.
-An ECM scaffold was created by removing the cells and MHC antigens from a human donated trachea, which was then colonised by epithelial cells and mesenchymal stem cell-derived chondrocytes cultured from cells of the recipient.
-The graft replaced her left main bronchus, immediately providing a functional airway, and retained its normal appearance and mechanical function after four months.
-Because the graft was generated from cells cultured from the recipient, no anti-donor antibodies or immunosuppressive drugs were needed—a huge step towards personalised lung regeneration.

-A 2010 investigation took this one step further by using the ECM scaffold to produce entire lungs in vitro to be transplanted into living rats.
+A 2010 investigation used the ECM scaffold to produce entire lungs in vitro to be transplanted into living rats.
 These successfully enabled gas exchange but for short time intervals only.
 Nevertheless, this was a huge leap towards whole lung regeneration and transplants for humans, which has already taken another step forward with the lung regeneration of a non-human primate.

 Cystic fibrosis is another disease of the lungs, which is highly fatal and genetically linked to a mutation in the CFTR gene.
 Through growing patient-specific lung epithelium in vitro, lung tissue expressing the cystic fibrosis phenotype has been achieved.
 This is so that modelling and drug testing of the disease pathology can be carried out with the hope of regenerative medical applications.